Existe aussi en Version Française

 Mel bites the bullet in "Capital Punishment".

 Your website www.giveforgod.com/novak and our earlier correspondance show that you are a deeply religious man and an ordained minister.
-How did this vocation came to you ?
-What kind of influence did it have on your acting career, and vice-versa ?
+What kind of influence did it have on your acting career?

 What is your exact status as an ordained minister?
 You apparently work "without paycheck" in skid row, prisons and mental hospitals, does that mean that you make a living with your acting work alone, or do you have other paid ministerial activities?
 Could you elaborate about your work in mental wards, and with the homeless?